IBM/resilient-java-microservices-with-istio/README.md

 ## Part B: Explore Istio resiliency features: Circuit Breakers and Fault Injection

-## 3. Add resiliency feature - Circuit Breakers (Maximum connections and pending requests)
+## 3. Circuit Breakers - Maximum connections and pending requests

 Circuit breaking is a critical component of distributed systems.
 It’s nearly always better to fail quickly and apply back pressure downstream as soon as possible.
 Envoy enforces circuit breaking limits at the network level as opposed to having to configure and code each application independently.